flaming-toast/flaming-toast.github.com/index.md

 Hello!

 My name is Jessica.
-I'm a nth year CS major at UC Berkeley.
+I'm a nth year computer science major at UC Berkeley.
 This is where you'll find my notes, ramblings, and random tirades.
 </div>